atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-warehouse-to-use.md

 Redshift has the benefits of ease of use, speed, and cost.
 Being a part of AWS, there is full service integration for the wide range of AWS services such as S3 for storage and CloudWatch for infrastructure monitoring.
 Redshift is generally cheaper than Snowflake or BigQuery, with a couple pricing options such as paying hourly per node or paying by number of bytes scanned with Redshift Spectrum.
 And it’s simple to set up and scale by increasing storage and performance by adding nodes to your cluster.

-Most popular, though losing ground.
-Very similar to Postgres.
+Most popular, though losing ground to a competitive Snowflake.
+It benefits from being similar in connection and SQL syntax to PostgreSQL.

 #### Cons